Scalingo/link/README.md

 - `PLUGIN_ENSURE_INTERVAL`: When an endpoint is ACTIVATED, time between two run of the plugin control loop.
 - `ARP_GRATUITOUS_INTERVAL`: (DEPRECATED: Use PLUGIN_ENSURE_INTERVAL)

-### ARP Plugin Configuration

-- `INTERFACE`: Name of the interface where LinK should add and remove IPs.
-- `ARP_GRATUITOUS_COUNT`: Number of gratuitous ARP packets sent when an IP becomes ACTIVATED.

 ## Endpoints

 - `GET /ips`: List all currently configured IPs